Titilaryourmi/simple_shell/README.md

 # simple_shell
-this is a collaboration between Chantal Datsomor and James Asaolu.
-The project is about creating a simple shell.
+This Alx project is collaboration between two people Prince Opoku and Titilayo Oduala. this is a simple shell.